How we do business is continually evolving. Things like automation are becoming an ever-bigger part of how we work.

 While crypto continues to be in the news, the average guy on the street still does not have a clue about how they work or why smart contracts are relevant.

 Smart contracts in a crypto/head-scratching sense can, thankfully, be differentiated from smart legal contracts.
 These allow you and your business to leverage the power of smart contracts and the same "If-Then" protocols without all the overcomplicated crypto nonsense.

-This is where using Contractbook comes in, helping you leverage smart contracts in your business without needing to rely on blockchain technology to make it happen.
+This is where using Contractbook comes in, helping you leverage smart contracts without needing to rely on blockchain technology to make it happen in your business.

 You still get all the benefits of a “traditional” smart contract, but you can understand what is happening and make decisions around how you wish to use them.